MSarmadQadeer/debank-and-nanoly-scrapping/README.md

 # DeBank & Nanoly Scrapping

 A web platform that tells you about your token's best yield based on your public address.
-The web application is named ad IQCapital.
+The web application is named as IQCapital.

 The web application is live at [https://iqcapital.io](https://iqcapital.io)